 The condition doesn't have to have been formally diagnosed by a healthcare professional to be considered a pre-existing condition, you merely need to be aware of it, or experiencing symptoms.
 Knowing you are pregnant when buying travel insurance makes your pregnancy a pre-existing condition, irrespective of how far along you are.

 And while anyone, of any age, can have a pre-existing condition, insurers know that there are some high-risk pre-existing conditions that are more common to senior travellers.
 Having a pre-existing condition does not mean you cannot take out travel insurance, and in many instances, it won't even mean you won't be covered for those conditions.
-It does mean you often need to declare them when taking out the insurance, and as a senior traveller, you may also need to complete a medical appraisal or declaration form and apply for additional cover.
+It does mean you often need to declare them when taking out the insurance, and as a senior traveller, you may also need to complete a medical Screening Assessment or declaration form and apply for additional cover.